-Article 7.1 The result of the exam
+Article 7.1 The result of the exam and active conferral of a degree

-- 1. A master degree can be obtained if all examination parts, as referred to in Article 3.3, are completed with a grade of 5.5 or higher.
-Exam results are expressed in whole numbers and decimals on a scale from 1 to 10, in which a score of 5.5 or higher is counted as a sufficient result.
-If a student has not participated in a test, 1.0 is attributed.
+- 1. A master degree is obtained if all examination parts, as referred to in Article 3.3, are completed with a grade of 5.5 or higher (art.
+7.10a WHW).
+Exam results are expressed in whole numbers and one decimal on a scale from 1 to 10, in which a score of 5.5 or higher is counted as a sufficient result.
+If a student has registered for a test, but has not participated in the test, 'NO' will be registered instead of a result.
 If an examination for one and the same examination part is taken twice or more, the highest result achieved counts. - 2. a.
 In the event that one examination part, excluding the master thesis, is completed with a grade of 5.0 or more, but less than 5.5, a master degree can be obtained if all other examination parts are completed with a grade of 5.5 or higher and if the unweighted average of the grades of all examination parts, excluding the master thesis, is at least 6.0 (not rounded off). - b.
-In the event that an examination part is tested in more than one way, the grade at course level is the weighted average of all partial results - c.
+In the event that an examination part is tested in more than one way, the grade at course level is the weighted average of all partial results. - c.
 The defense of the master thesis may be held at the moment that: the student has met the conditions set forth in the course book of the master thesis with regard to the terms which are set for defense. - 3.
-After all the examination parts of the exam have been passed, the Examination Board determines the result of the exam and reaches out the master degree.
+After all the examination parts of the master's exam have been passed, the Examination Board determines the result of the exam and reaches out the master degree.